Conoscere and sapere in Italian

 Conoscere

-If you have to quickly choose between conoscere and sapere, a rule of thumb for you to follow is that sapere is strictly used for things and expressing knowledge, while conoscere is mainly used to express familiarity regarding people and places.
+If you have to quickly choose between conoscere and sapere, a good rule of thumb is that sapere is used strictly for things and to express knowledge, while conoscere is used mainly to express familiarity with people and places.

 Conoscere